Motor racing: Zanardi undergoing surgery for severe head injury

 Zanardi won his titles in the U.S.-based Champ Car series, now IndyCar, in 1997 and 1998.
 He competed in 41 Formula One grands prix, mostly for Lotus, between 1991 and 1999 with his final season at Williams.

-Writing by Alan Baldwin in London, editing by Christian Radnedge and Ken Ferris
+Writing by Alan Baldwin in London, editing by Christian Radnedge, Ken Ferris and Pritha Sarkar